fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 <!-- markdownlint-disable-next-line MD026 -->
 ### If all we have is a hammer...

 Once we learn we can summarize texts with an LLM, we are tempted to use it for everything.
-Let's say we also want to know the number of comments in the issue.
+Let's say we also want to know the number of comments on the issue.
 We could ask the LLM by adding it to the prompt.

 Click on _"Click to configure the prompt and the model"_ at the top of the screen and add the following line to the prompt.
 Leave all other lines unchanged.